solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db/LP03M07 - build-copilots-with-azure-cosmos-db-nosql/includes/6-build-copilots.md

     # React to user input
-    if prompt := st.chat_input("What can I help you with today?"): with st.spinner("Awaiting the Copilot's response to your question..."):
+    if prompt := st.chat_input("What can I help you with today?"): with st.spinner("Awaiting the Generative AI application's response to your question..."):
             # Display user message in chat message container
             with st.chat_message("user"):
                 st.markdown(prompt)

-            # Send user message to Copilot and get response
+            # Send user message to Generative AI application and get response
             response = send_message_to_copilot(prompt, st.session_state.messages)

             # Display assistant response in chat message container